 Mr. Soni is patient.
 He smiles quietly as we foam over the fantastic surroundings, before guiding our attention back to the actual history at hand.

 Walking along the statues of dancers and royals and gods, he explains the historical significance of each curve and edge, before stopping in front of a series of square patterned plates carved into the walls.

 Compared to the rest of the graphic step well adornments, they seem almost painfully dull upon first glance.
 My eyes begin to wander back to the graceful dancers and parading elephants, when Mr. Soni reaches out and brushes the plates with his hand.

-Their symmetrical designs are based on divine positions of the stars, he explains, impressive given they’re almost 1,000 years old.
+Their symmetrical designs are based on the divine positions of the stars, he explains.
+Impressive given they’re almost 1,000 years old.
 More amazingly, these are the patterns of those Patola made 900 years ago… and the patterns that are still used today.
 These traditional designs are what make Patola, Patola.

 Patola of the future